Do we need an alternative to local gauge coupling to electromagnetic fields?: Conclusions

 Instead, we have considered the possible consequences for a system of non-relativistic bosons.
 By imposing the general requirement of a coupling $J^\mu A_\mu$, with $J^\mu$ a conserved N\"other current, we obtain the Schr\"odinger-like equation \eqref{sch-like}.
 Compared to the standard Schr\"odinger equation, it contains an additional diamagnetic term $\frac{q^2}{2m}|\mathbf{A}|^2\psi$ which doubles the diamagnetic term originating from the minimal coupling.
 Note that the current conserved by the Schr\"odinger-like equation is the same which is conserved by the standard Schr\"odinger equation, namely \eqref{conservedJ}.
 In this work we do not consider the possibility that this formal conservation is violated by effects of renormalization or wavefunction collapse.

 It is clear that an anomalous factor 2 in the diamagnetic term, if applicable to an electron wavefunction, would be incompatible with the known phenomenology of Landau levels.
-In fact we obtain this anomalous factor only for bosons, and therefore in Sect.\ \ref{applicationSC} we focus on the case of Cooper pairs in superconductors, considering possible modifications of the London and Ginzburg-Landau wave equations.
-The modified theoretical estimate obtained for the magnetic penetration $\lambda$ in YBCO appears to be compatible with experimental data, considering the uncertainties arising in the measurements not only from the value of $\lambda$ but also from those of the density carriers $n_s$ and of their effective mass.
-This is just a preliminary check which should be complemented with a more systematic analysis for various superconductors.
+In fact we obtain this anomalous factor only for bosons, and therefore in Sect.\ \ref{applicationSC} we focus on the case of Cooper pairs in superconductors, considering possible modifications of the London equations.
+The modified theoretical estimate obtained for the magnetic penetration $\lambda$ in YBCO (an extreme Type-II superconductor well described by London theory) appears to be compatible with experimental data, considering the uncertainties arising in the measurements not only from the value of $\lambda$ but also from those of the density carriers $n_s$ and of their effective mass.
+Estimations of superconductor surface impedance and of critical fields in type-II superconductors using the present theory show that differences with the usual theory are fundamentally due also to the scaling of the penetration length and of the GL parameter $\kappa$.
+These are just preliminary checks which should be complemented with more systematic analysis for other superconductors.